State profile · OK · CMS + NAIC

 The verdict

-Marketplace insurers in Oklahoma deny 23.8% of claims — above the 21% national average, the 5th-highest of 31 states, and drivers pay an average $1085 a year for auto cover, less than the $1191 national average.
+Marketplace insurers in Oklahoma deny 19.6% of claims - near the 20% national average, the 18th-highest of 30 states, and drivers pay an average $1085 a year for auto cover, less than the $1191 national average (the 29th-most-expensive of 51 states).

 avg claims denied